These pages are here to illustrate several things, but primarily these three: First, people who live in (what we call) poverty in

 panhandlers are the cities where liberal politicians are in control.

 Poverty," but estimates vary.
-At the bottom of this page, I have put together a table
+On another nearby page, there is a table

 of estimates by various authors, excluding anonymous bloggers